JoelOlu206/D2X_DevOps_Assignment/README.md

-HyperKit - VM driver for Minikube on macOS kubectl - Command line tool to interact with the cluster Helm - Package manager for Kubernetes kube,prometheus,stack Helm chart that deploys Prometheus and Grafana together Prometheus Scrapes and stores the metrics from pods Grafana Visualises the metrics as dashboards
+HyperKit - VM driver for Minikube on macOS kubectl - Command line tool to interact with the cluster Helm - Package manager for Kubernetes kube-prometheus-stack Helm chart that deploys Prometheus and Grafana together Prometheus Scrapes and stores the metrics from pods Grafana Visualises the metrics as dashboards